usnistgov/oscal-xproc3/README.md

 This project aims to make XML-based processing using commodity (open-source) tools more broadly available to users and developers of OSCAL.

-Many many subordinate goals include:
+The many subordinate goals include:

-  - Supporting OSCAL activities such as schema development
+  - Supporting OSCAL activities such as schema testing and development
   - Supporting XProc 3.0 and related initiatives

 [XProc 3.0](xproc) is an XDM-based (XML Data Model) information processing and pipelining stack published and supported by its development community.
-The application space it addresses - the configuration, management and execution of complex, composable information processing *pipelines* - is most commonly addressed using painful methods including carefully engineered and customized build utilities (including Apache Ant or GNU `make`), scripts (`bash` and other), execution environments (web processing stacks) and proprietary solutions -- almost universally platform-dependent.
-As a standard supporting a common semantics across implementations -- itself proof-tested by a history of earlier work -- XProc 3.0 promises greater adaptability, accessibility, scalability and power.
+The problems it addresses - the configuration, management and execution of complex, composable information processing *pipelines* - are in the center of any XML system, yet they are commonly dealt with - or worked around - by painful means and methods including carefully engineered and customized build utilities (Apache Ant or GNU `make`), scripts (`bash` and other), execution environments (web processing stacks), IDE workflows and proprietary solutions -- almost universally platform-dependent.

+This has hindered the propagation of XML-based technology despite its demonstrated generality, usefuless and power, because wherever it is painful and awkward to integrate, its strengths and virtues are masked.

+As a standard supporting a common semantics across implementations -- itself proof-tested by a history of earlier work -- XProc 3.0 promises greater adaptability, accessibility, and scalability.

 [XProc 1.0](xproc1) was published as a [W3C Recommendation](http://www.w3.org/2005/10/Process-20051014/tr.html#rec-publication) in 2010.
 In addition to integrating the latest XSLT and XQuery technologies such as [XSLT 3.0](xslt3), XProc 3.0 represents a significant advance over XProc 1.0: